devgleissonx/Privacy/index.md

 ### How to Exercise Your Rights

-To exercise any of these rights, contact us at: [Your Contact Email]
+To exercise any of these rights, contact us at: gleisson.geraldo@xpace.group

 ### Device Permissions

 You can control app permissions through your device settings:

-- **Camera**: Settings → Soul Vision → Camera
 - **Photos**: Settings → Soul Vision → Photos
 - **Notifications**: Settings → Soul Vision → Notifications